indiu6/generative-ai/backend/README.md

-# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts using Nodemon
+# Available Scripts using Nodemon

 For Development: Use nodemon to watch for changes and automatically restart the server: